samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 Containers are connected via an internal Docker network named `dockerNet` to facilitate internal communication among containers.
 Containers can access each other by their `container_name`.

-Zookeeper port number is `2181` and is also published to localhost making it accessible to programs from outside the Docker environment.
+Zookeeper port number is `2181` and it is published to localhost making it accessible to programs from outside the Docker environment.

 The `KAFKA_ADVERTISED_LISTENERS` variable is set to `192.168.99.100:9092` and `kafka:29092`.
 This makes Kafka accessible from inside the Docker through `kafka:29092` and also from outside the Docker through `192.168.99.100:9092` by advertising its location on the host machine.